MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Count** - how many times the OLE control was loaded

   - **DocUrlHash** - a hash representing the document uniquely.
 (Note – no way to find out the actual details of the document from this.
-It is just a unique representation of the document.)
+It's just a unique representation of the document.)

   - **IsCategorized** – was the OLE control categorized to load in office